Skip to main content

-To ensure the stability and availability of our API for all users, Meibel AI implements rate limiting.
+To ensure the stability and availability of our API for all users, Meibel implements rate limiting.
 This page explains our rate limiting system and how to handle rate limit errors.

 Understanding Rate Limits